-With the hope of creating a more just and equitable future, it is critical for health care services to continue to honour traditional treatment interventions.
+With the hope of creating a more just and equitable future, health care services continue to look to honour traditional treatment interventions.
 Family, community, and spirituality are all key components of indigenous well-being, along with a sense of control over their own health.

 Indigenous People and Substance Abuse World Health Organization (WHO), Copyright 2019

 Mental Health Addictions and Indigenous Health Report Prepared for Health Canada, Date Modified: May 17, 2019

 Indigenous and Non-Indigenous People Experiencing Homelessness and Mental Illness in Two Canadian Cities Brittany Bingham, et al., US National Library of Medicine, April 8, 2019

 Truth and Reconciliation Commission of Canada Government of Canada: Indigenous Relations and Northern Affairs Date modified: February 19, 2019

 Mental Wellness in Canada’s Aboriginal Communities: Striving Toward Reconciliation Patricia Boksa, et al., Journal of Psychiatry and Neuroscience, November 2018